 The aim of the course is to introduce the professional vocabularies, basic technical terms and scientific expressions related to material processing theory and technology (including casting, forming and welding).
 During the course, basic fundamentals of metal processes and modern processing technologies will be presented, for example, the structure of the metal, physics of welding, welding energy, mechanical properties of materials, metal forming, casting processes of metals, etc. Through the course, the students will gain the ability or skill for scientific reading, understanding and describe practical engineering problems.
 In addition, the students’ level of English listening, writing, oral expression and communicating will be improved.

 Metal Matrix Composites (4 credits)

 The course of Metal Matrix Composites surveys the latest achievements and development possibilities of metal matrix composites as a custom-made engineering and functional materials for automotive and aerospace industry.
-The basic but key points of MMC is introduced like wettability, interface and mechanism of reinforcement, and manufacture and application of several typical MMCs is described, involving performs used for light-metal matrix, Al-MMC in combustion engine and production by thermal coating process.
-The course is to focus on the mechanical behavior from the interface factors, especially on fatigue properties.
+The basic but key points of MMC is introduced like wettability, interface, and mechanism of reinforcement and manufacture and application of several typical MMCs are described, involving performs used for a light-metal matrix, Al-MMC in the combustion engine and production by a thermal coating process.
+The course is to focus on the mechanical behavior of the interface factors, especially on fatigue properties.
 Finally, powder metallurgical manufacture, spray forming as well as noble and nonferrous MMCs is represented briefly.